phts/dtfls/README.md

 Back up and restore your config files.

-This is a port of [dotfiles](https://github.com/phts/dotfiles) to Node.js.
+This is a redevelopment of [dotfiles](https://github.com/phts/dotfiles) (which was written on shell script) to Node.js.

 ## Requirements